wagtail/wagtail/docs/advanced_tutorial/create-footer_for_all_pages.md

     }
 ```

-In the preceding code, you imported the `template` module, which allows you to create and render template tags and filters.
+In the preceding code, you imported the `template` module.
+You can use it to create and render template tags and filters.
 Also, you imported the `FooterText` model from your `base/models.py` file.

 `register = template.Library()` creates an instance of the `Library` class from the template module.
 You can use this instance to register custom template tags and filters.